How To Get A Job At A Gym With No Experience – Step By Step

 I’m not aware of many people that would be able to fork out hundreds of thousands of pounds to cover the costs of being sued.
 It could financially ruin you for decades, if not your entire life.

-The long and short of it is that you can work as a trainer without qualifications if you run your own business, but it would be one of the worst ideas you could ever have.
+Long and short of it is that you can work as a trainer without qualifications if you run your own business, but it would be one of the worst ideas you could ever have.

 Don’t do it, get qualified and get insured!